top of page

 Evelyn's (Evie) career in entertainment is a lifelong journey that has afforded her the opportunity to perform, direct and produce entertainment for most of her adult life.

-She considers herself fortunate to have performed in some of the region’s most popular entertainment venues including Carnegie Hall, Foxwoods and MGM casinos, and the Oakdale Theater, and has toured internationally with multiple ensembles.
-She considers her concert at Winchester Cathedral the greatest highlight, because it afforded her the opportunity to pay homage to her favorite author, Jane Austen, who is buried there.
+Evie considers herself fortunate to have worked in some of the region's most renowned venues, including Carnegie Hall, Foxwoods, Mohegan Sun, and the Oakdale Theater, while also touring internationally with various ensembles.
+One of her most cherished moments was a concert at Winchester Cathedral, where her favorite author, Jane Austen, rests.

 bottom of page